bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 So everyone knows, or at least people who are familiar with Bitscreen's script know that it's kind of limited in its capabilities.
 There are only a few primitives that you can combine together to create Bitcoin smart contracts.
 People have come up with all kinds of new ideas of things that we could do with blockchains, other than what is already possible with Bitcoin today.
-Satoshi Nakamoto referenced this when he was talking about this idea called BitDNS, which is like a precursor to Namecoin.
+Satoshi Nakamoto referenced this when he was talking about this idea called `BitDNS`, which is like a precursor to Namecoin.
 He said, piling every proof-of-work quorum system in the world into one data set doesn't scale.
 Bitcoin and BitDNS can be used separately.
 Users shouldn't have to download all or both, use one or the other.